awsdocs/amazon-elasticache-docs/doc_source/redis/backups-exporting.md

 For more information, see [copy\-snapshot](https://docs.aws.amazon.com/cli/latest/reference/elasticache/copy-snapshot.html) in the *AWS CLI Command Reference*\.

 If you want to copy your backup to another AWS Region, use Amazon S3 copy\.
-For more information, see [Copying an Object](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/MakingaCopyofanObject.html) in the *Amazon Simple Storage Service Console User Guide*\.
+For more information, see [Copying an object](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/MakingaCopyofanObject.html) in the *Amazon Simple Storage Service Console User Guide*\.

-### Exporting an ElastiCache Backup \(ElastiCache API\)<a name="backups-exporting-API"></a>
+### Exporting an ElastiCache backup \(ElastiCache API\)<a name="backups-exporting-API"></a>

 Export the backup to an Amazon S3 bucket using the `CopySnapshot` API operation with these parameters\.